haclark30/haclark30.github.io/resume.md

 Application Performance Monitoring Specialist, AIG Travel
 *October 2018 - Present*
 - Responsible for the administration of AppDynamics, an Application Performance Monitoring tool.
-- Explore source code for applications to determine methods for fine-tuning performance metrics captured by AppDynamics.
+- Explore source code for applications to determine methods for fine-tuning performance and business metrics captured by AppDynamics.
-- Integrated new technologies into the AppDynamics platform to keep all monitoring and alerts in one place.
+- Integrated different technologies into the AppDynamics platform to keep monitoring and alerts in one place.
+Examples include IBM Datapower and Alachisoft NCache.
+Currently working on integrations with ServiceNow and F5 BIG-IP load balancers.
 - Used AppDynamics to develop powerful business metrics for real-time monitoring.
+- Worked on a major partner onboarding project to ensure their integration was well monitored.
+This monitoring has caught numerous issues on the partner's end before they were even aware of it.
-- Wrote custom Powershell modules for automating and standardizing the deployment and configuration of AppDynamics.
+- Wrote custom Powershell modules for standardizing the deployment and configuration of AppDynamics agents.

 **AIG Travel, Stevens Point, WI**
 IT Production Support Analyst
 *November 2014 - October 2018*

 - Responsible for the availability of production systems and applications, including customer-facing websites, business-to-business APIs, and internal desktop applications.
--
+- Daily duties included monitoring a ticket queue for new incidents, quickly diagnosing and either triaging to other support groups or following internal proccesses to resolve the issue.
 - Automated a manual website testing process using Python and Selenium.
+Scripts written for this were eventually ported to the AppDynamics Synthetic Monitoring product.
+- Site lead for a company-wide project to upgrade all workstations from Windows XP to Windows 7.

 **Library Technology Group, University of Wisconsin - Madison**
 IT Help Desk Technician